Tuned-Technologies/Disodium-Helide-Icon-Theme/README.md

 A fork of the [Helium Icon Theme](https://marketplace.visualstudio.com/items?itemName=helgardrichard.helium-icon-theme) extension, specifically adding file and folders icons geared towards SaltStack configurations.

+This is a personal project so please take it with a grain of salt!

 #### Customize folder color

 You can change the color of the default folder icon using the command palette: